nvanschaack/svg-logo-maker/README.md

 ![Example logo](./images/example-logo-nvs.png)

 ## Description
 This application should be used for those who need to generate a simple logo for their business or personal purposes.
+You can customize the text in the logo, text color, shape, and shape color.

 ## Table of Contents
 - [Installation](#installation)